 Students' financial aid packages are based on total educational costs incurred during the academic year.
-The Financial Aid Office will use the following budgets in 2014-2015 to determine the eligibility of each applicant.
+The Financial Aid Office will use the following budgets for first-year students in 2014-2015 to determine the eligibility of each applicant.

 |Tuition and Fees:||$46,040||$46,040|